robreris/k8s-arc-test/README.md

 - CLI tools: `aws` (v2), `eksctl`, `kubectl`, `helm`, `docker`, `jq`, `yq`.
 - AWS: An account with permissions for EKS, IAM (roles/policies), ECR, and Secrets Manager.
 - Logged in to AWS (`aws sts get-caller-identity` works) and Docker.
 - A GitHub App installed for your org with private key downloaded.
+Permissions should be set as follows:
+  - If the runners will be scoped to a GitHub Organization, the app will need:
+    - **Repository** Actions:Read-only and Metadata:Read-only permissions
+    - **Organization** Self-hosted runners: Read and write permissions
+  - If the runners will be scoped to a single repo, the app will need:
+    - **Repository** Actions:Read-only and Administration:Read and write
+    - **Organization** Self-hosted runners permissions

 ## Key Variables (overridable)